cestella/cestella.github.io/_posts/2014-10-24-pyspark-openpayments-analysis.markdown

 made, emails written, Powerpoint decks created; it's a busy day, for sure.

-People cannot be blamed for being concerned about it since according to [Jeff Kelly](http://www.informationweek.com/big-data/big-data-analytics/3-roadblocks-to-big-data-roi/d/d-id/1111593?)
+People cannot be blamed for being concerned since according to [Jeff Kelly](http://www.informationweek.com/big-data/big-data-analytics/3-roadblocks-to-big-data-roi/d/d-id/1111593?)
 , a Wikibon analyst, the ROI of these big data projects does not match
 expectations: